HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 An **Annual General Meeting** shall be held once a year on a date and at a location and/or using any electronic communication determined by the **Committee** and consistent with any requirements in the **Act**, and the **Constitution** relating to the procedure to be followed at **General Meetings** shall apply.

-The **Annual General Meeting** must be held no later than the earlier of the following—
+The **Annual General Meeting** must be held no later than the earlier of the following:

 - 6 months after the balance date of the **Society**